 Waiters and waitresses, shoe salesmen, Verizon dealers... whoever you run into that has good agent characteristics is someone to talk to.

-You're looking for an outgoing personality, a self-starter, a person that communicates real well.
+You're looking for an outgoing personality, a self-starter, a person that communicates really well.
 Retired teachers are great communicators and make fantastic agents.
-And the self-starter aspect is huge, because if that ingredient isn't there, no matter how good they are at everything else, they'll fail in the beginning.
+And the self-starter aspect is huge because if that ingredient isn't there, no matter how good they are at everything else, they'll fail in the beginning.

 When you meet the right person for this, they instill in you that they have good integrity, good communication skills... they make you feel like they're taking great care of you.